reactive-firewall/FetchPublicBlacklists/docs/index.rst

-.. pymod documentation master file, created by sphinx-quickstart on Mon Apr 16 21:22:43 2012.
+.. pymod documentation master file,
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.